hivdb/covid-drdb-payload/.github/ISSUE_TEMPLATE/suggest-new-study.md

 ---

-Important: first check this list to see if we have already have the paper: https://github.com/hivdb/covid-drdb-payload/blob/master/tables/articles.csv
+Important: check this list to see if we already have the paper: https://github.com/hivdb/covid-drdb-payload/blob/master/tables/articles.csv

 **What's the identifier of this new study?
 Please provide.
 (Just need one)**
 - DOI: [...]